Marketing Automation: The Impact On One Senior Living Community

 Once the personas are developed, the next step is to create an editorial calendar with relevant topics that are compelling to your personas throughout their journey.
 Content development should start with a keyword analysis for the target community and their nearest and dearest competitors.
 We focus on building a content strategy with topics for each persona and each stage within their journey.

-Blogs serve as the bait that attracts interested prospect to the website, but gated premium content (such as guides, e-books, and toolkits) reels them in!
-Simply having regular blog content (we recommend two to four original blogs per month) will improve your SEO, but once you add gated premium content, conversions will significantly increase.
+Blogs serve as the bait that attracts interested prospects to the website, but gated premium content reels them in!
+Simply having regular blog content (we recommend two to four original blogs per month) will improve your SEO.
+But once you add gated premium content, conversions will significantly increase.
 For example, Sonata is seeing contacts double thanks to premium content.